Bengejd/PantheonDKP/README.md

     - Members are marked as "Raid Ready" when they are at least LVL 68, or are an officer.
 * Automatic auction winner announcements, tie announcements or free-roll announcements.
 * Raid Tools helper (see Wiki for more info).

-### Wiki
-Be sure to check the [Wiki](https://github.com/Bengejd/PantheonDKP/wiki) for more information on the many features of PantheonDKP.